 Monitoring (Prometheus)

-Prometheus stack installation for kubernetes using Prometheus Operator can be streamlined using kube-prometheus project maintaned by the community.
+Prometheus stack installation for kubernetes using Prometheus Operator can be streamlined using kube-prometheus project maintained by the community.

 That project collects Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator.